-Sustained high global annual CO$_2$ emissions are quickly depleting our carbon budget, \textit{i.e.}, the cumulative emissions that will enable us to remain below a certain temperature increase.
-On top of that, estimating the carbon budget is subject to significant uncertainties in the evaluation of the transient climate response to cumulative emissions or the potential impacts of Earth system feedbacks such as permafrost thawing \cite{Rogelj_2019}.
-A cautious approach would entail reducing emissions as fast as possible.
-In Europe, climate ambition has risen in recent years with examples such as the 55\% greenhouse gas (GHG) reduction commitment for 2030 \cite{55target}, the European Green Deal \cite{GreenDeal}, and aggressive reduction targets in some member states \cite{Denmark2030, Germany2045}.
+Sustained high global annual CO$_2$ emissions are quickly depleting our carbon budget, \textit{i.e.}, the cumulative emissions that will enable us to remain below a specific temperature increase.
+On top of that, estimating the carbon budget is subject to substantial uncertainties in the evaluation of the transient climate response to cumulative emissions or the potential impacts of Earth system feedbacks such as permafrost thawing \cite{Rogelj_2019}.
+An environmentally cautious approach would entail reducing emissions as fast as possible.
+In Europe, climate ambition has risen in recent years with examples such as the 55\% greenhouse gas (GHG) reduction commitment of the European Union for 2030 \cite{55target}, the European Green Deal \cite{GreenDeal}, and aggressive reduction targets in some member states \cite{Denmark2030, Germany2045}.
 Still, a large gap exists between globally committed emissions reductions and those necessary to fulfil the Paris Agreement \cite{Emissions_Gap}.

 \